gpaumier/gp2/src/pages/wikimedia/2017 Movement strategy.rst

 Building a strategy is hard, but we are a movement of smart, passionate people obsessed with facts, citations, and intellectual integrity.
 We have in common a passion for free knowledge and a commitment to serving all human beings.
 If anyone could build a collaborative strategy, we could.

 And so it began.
 We put together a team.
 We designed a process, and adjusted it many times.
 Our aim was to identify a common strategic direction that would unite and inspire people across our movement on our way to 2030, and help us make decisions.
-I was a Lead Architect in the small core team driving this process,\ [#CoreTeam]_ along with other employees of the Wikimedia Foundation and in the movement, and the folks at williamsworks.\ [#Williamsworks]_
+I was a Lead Architect in the small core team driving this process,\ [#CoreTeam]_ along with other employees of the Wikimedia Foundation and in the movement,  the folks at williamsworks,\ [#Williamsworks]_ and our fearless leader, Katherine Maher.

 .. [#CoreTeam] `Strategy > Wikimedia movement > 2017 > People > Core team <https://meta.wikimedia.org/wiki/Strategy/Wikimedia_movement/2017/People/Core_team>`__.
 Meta-Wiki, 2017.